iotaledger/iota-wiki/internal/participate/the-community/discord.md

 ![discord-verify-yourself](/img/participate/discord/verify_yourself_discord_2.png)

-**Verification**
+**verification**

 Make sure to have DMs (direct messages) enabled.

 ![discord-enable-dm](/img/participate/discord/enable_dm_discord_3.png)

-_Note: After the verification process it is suggested to disable direct messages as those are sometimes used to send spam messages or scams._
+Note: After the verification process, it is suggested to disable direct messages as those are sometimes used to send spam messages or scams._

 The verification system will send a direct message.
 Click on the **Click me to verify!** link to start with the verification.

 ![discord-verify](/img/participate/discord/verify_click_discord_4.png)

-Discord will warn you before opening a browser, click **Yep** to continue.
+Discord will warn you before opening a browser.
+Click **Yep** to continue.

 ![discord-warning](/img/participate/discord/warning_discord_5.png)